 - Camping on Murrumujuk Beach is not permitted.

-- When camping above the beach, please set up your camp a minimum of 10 metre back from the cliff edge to protect the cliffs from coastal erosion.
+- When camping above the beach, please set up your camp a minimum of 10 metres back from the cliff edge to protect the cliffs from coastal erosion.

 - Driving on Murrumujuk Beach is at your own risk and registered vehicles only are allowed.
 Drivers are urged to drive with care at all times.
 Driving on the beach at night is not recommended.
 Serious accidents have occurred driving on the beach and there are no lifesaving or medical facilities in the area.